 Its performance is excellent across the board.
-And all the editing tools felt like they had been designed with the photographer in mind.
+And all the editing tools feel like they were designed with the photographer in mind.

 The auto features of many of these tools are especially excellent.
 The Exposure team realized that not everyone is well-rehearsed in photo editing.
-Thus, they have simplified some major edits to a button click or slider nudge.
+So they simplified some major edits to a button click or slider nudge.

 I recommend Adobe software over this one.
-But if budget is a big factor, I happily recommend this software.
+But if budget is a big factor, I happily recommend Exposure X7.
 I will keep a close eye on Exposure’s developments.
 Each upgrade provides even more amazing features!